DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/RankingGoodness.md

 All the selected ranking criteria perform very well for all the datasets.
 However, the single-dimensional criteria Rf , Rp, and Rs have lower conformance than the one based on Pareto.
 For instance, in the 100M, 250M, and 500M datasets, ParetoAgg. has a conformance of 79%, 100%, and 82%, respectively.
 The same pattern repeats with the ParetoQ version (with 85%, 100%, and 97%, respectively).
 In contrast, single-dimensional ranking criteria have relatively lower conformance of 58%, 82%, and 70% for Rf , 61%, 70%, and 58% for Rp, and 70%, 79%, and 79% for Rs, accordingly.

+The Conformance Figure shown above also depicts the level of conformance in green color, for the top-3 ranked configuration combinations.
+We can see that the level of conformance in the pareto raking criteria (multi-dimensional) is higher than the Rf, Rp, Rs single-dimensinal ranking criteria.

 The main reason behind these results is that single-dimensional criteria do not consider trade-offs across experimental dimensions, ultimately selecting the configuration that may under-perform in some queries.
 Meanwhile, Pareto-based ranking considers those trade-offs while optimizing all the dimensions simultaneously.

 <h4 id="coherence">  2- The Coherence Measure: </h4>